Bruce Foxton: Later career

 On 5 May 2009, Foxton attended the funeral of Paul Weller's father John, who had been instrumental in the Jam's success.
 Foxton played bass and contributed backing vocals on the songs "Fast Car/Slow Traffic" and "She Speaks" included on Weller's solo album, Wake Up the Nation, released in April 2010.
 On 25 May 2010, at the Royal Albert Hall, Foxton joined Weller onstage for the first time in 28 years, to perform three songs, "Fast Car/Slow Traffic", "The Eton Rifles" and "The Butterfly Collector".

 On 1 October 2012, Foxton released Back in the Room, his first album in 30 years.
 It was funded by fans through PledgeMusic and released on Absolute via Universal.
 Co-written with From The Jam singer Russell Hastings and featuring drummer Mark Brzezicki, guest musicians included Paul Weller.
 Weller performed on three tracks, the single "Number Six", "Window Shopping" and "Coming on Strong".

 In November 2016, Smash the Clock, a second collaboration with Russell Hastings, was released on Absolute to generally favourable reviews.
 Once again it featured a number of well known guest musicians, including Paul Weller.
 "Get Ready to Rock" online magazine/blog in their review wrote "Foxton and Hastings may not thank me for saying it, but this is probably the best album Paul Weller never made" In December 2017, Foxton released the album From The Jam Live! with Hastings.
 In 2020, Foxton and Hastings celebrated the 40th anniversary of the Jam's fourth album, Setting Sons, with a From the Jam tour that involved the Vapors as the original support act on the Jam's 1979 Setting Sons tour.
 Because of the COVID pandemic, the tour was eventually postponed to 2021.
 In October 2022, The Butterfly Effect, Foxton's third collaboration with Hastings, was released on Absolute.

-In January 2025, From The Jam announced that that due to ongoing health issues the final dates of the forthcoming Setting Sons tour would be Foxton's last performances with the group.
+In January 2025, From The Jam announced that that due to health issues the final dates of the forthcoming Setting Sons tour would be Foxton's last performances with the group.

 Personal life

 In early 2009, Foxton's wife of 25 years Pat, who had worked in public relations for United Artists and CBS, died of breast cancer.

 Bruce is now married to Kate Foxton (née Farrow).
+In 2026, he revealed he had been diagnosed with Parkinson's disease.